 \subsubsection{Fault-Equivalent Representations with Fewer Fault Gadgets}

 While fault gadgets are a useful tool for capturing highly entangled noise under edge flips, they can be tedious to work with.
 As circuits get larger and the noise models more involved, the number of necessary fault gadgets becomes unwieldy.
 We observe that often, more basic diagrams without fault gadgets are also fault-equivalent for specific circuits under certain idealised submodels of circuit-level noise.

-By \autoref{prop:fault-equivalence-compositionality}, we know that if we can break a larger circuit into fault-equivalent subcomponents, the composite circuit is also fault-equivalent.
-We, therefore, identify a range of basic components that have simple, fault-equivalent ZX diagrams to aid the translation process.
+There are two translation processes between quantum circuits and ZX diagrams, once when translating the specification into a ZX diagram and once when translating the final ZX diagram back into a circuit.
+First, we will consider the specifications.

-\begin{proposition} For any fault-free gate, we can find a fault-equivalent ZX diagram without using fault gadgets. \end{proposition} \begin{proof} As the multi-qubit gate is assumed to be fault-free, the only faults that can occur on the quantum circuit are qubit flips on the input and output edges.
-But then, we can translate the gate according to \autoref{fig:mappings}, idealising all internal edges as fault-free.
-Then the only faults allowed on the corresponding ZX diagram are edge flips on the input and output edges.
-These correspond exactly the the qubit flips.
+\begin{proposition} For any gate idealised as fault-free, we can find a fault-equivalent ZX diagram without using fault gadgets. \end{proposition} \begin{proof} As the gate is assumed to be fault-free, the only faults that can occur on the quantum circuit are qubit flips on the input and output edges.
+But then, we can translate the gate according to \autoref{fig:mappings}, idealising all internal edges of the ZX diagram as fault-free.
+Now, the only faults allowed on the corresponding ZX diagram are edge flips on the input and output edges.
+These correspond exactly to the qubit flips.
 Therefore, the diagram will be fault-equivalent to the fault-free gate. \end{proof}

 So, for example, we have the following fault equivalences: